buu342/GMod-BlenderLuaAnimationsAPIExport/README.md

 ## How to export
 1) Select the armature with the animation you want to export
+2) Ensure the animation has the name you want.
-2) Click File -> Export -> Lua Animations API Animation (.lua)
+3) Click File -> Export -> Lua Animations API Animation (.lua)
-3) Ensure the settings on the bottom left are to your liking
+4) Ensure the settings on the bottom left are to your liking
-4) Ensure the file path and file name is to your liking
+5) Ensure the file path and file name is to your liking
-5) Click "Lua Animations API Export"
+6) Click "Lua Animations API Export"
-6) If no errors occured, a dialog box saying "File Exported Successfully" should appear on your mouse.
+7) If no errors occured, a dialog box saying "File Exported Successfully" should appear on your mouse.